Roster: Company K, 47th Pennsylvania Volunteers

 Honors/Service Distinctions: Veteran Volunteer (re-enlisted at Fort Taylor, Key West, Florida 5 January 1864)

-Bornschier, Martin
+Bornschier, Michael

 Alternate Given Names: Martin, Michael